kstreet13/bioc2020trajectories/README.md

 Participants will learn how to reason about trajectories in single-cell RNA-seq data and how they may be used for interpretation of complex scRNA-seq datasets.

-List "big picture" student-centered workshop goals and learning objectives.
-Learning goals and objectives are related, but not the same thing.
-These goals and objectives will help some people to decide whether to attend the conference for training purposes, so please make these as precise and accurate as possible.

-*Learning goals* are high-level descriptions of what participants will learn and be able to do after the workshop is over. *Learning objectives*, on the other hand, describe in very specific and measurable terms specific skills or knowledge attained.
-The [Bloom's Taxonomy](#bloom) may be a useful framework for defining and describing your goals and objectives, although there are others.

 ## Learning goals